 The dairy isn’t overly processed, and in some states it’s not even pasteurized.
 The thick cream that sits atop the glass jar gets turned into butter and cheese that is as smooth as…well…butter.
 A richness that generations have never had before and are experiencing for the very first time (or again) since their great grandparents were alive.

-The canned goods don’t come in metal that leeches toxins.
-They come in good old fashioned mason jars that you can reuse for years to come.
+The canned goods don’t come in metal that leaches toxins.
+They come in good old-fashioned mason jars that you can reuse for years to come.

 And more than anything, you know where your food comes from.
 Where it was grown, how it was grown, and why it was grown.
 And it was grown on a family farm, a homestead or farmstead, with love and intent to help supply the needs of a local community that is once again seeking real food, real skills, and real life.